simecek/Czech-ULMFiT/README.md

 ## ULMFiT

 ULMFiT paper appeard in January 2018 and pioneered **transfer learning** for NLP data.
-ULMFit runs in three steps: *first*, train a language model, *then* fine-tune it to a specific task and *finally* use the fine-tuned model for the final prediction.
+ULMFiT runs in three steps: *first*, train a language model, *then* fine-tune it to a specific task and *finally* use the fine-tuned model for the final prediction.
 The method is described in the following paper and implemented in [fastai package](https://docs.fast.ai/).

 📝 [Howard, Jeremy, and Sebastian Ruder.
 "Universal language model fine-tuning for text classification." arXiv preprint arXiv:1801.06146 (2018).](https://arxiv.org/abs/1801.06146)